 - Open any presentation or create a new one.
 Then navigate to the slide where you want to add picture bullets.
-Select the bulleted text:
+Select the bulleted text as explained below:

 - a.
 If you want to make changes to just one bullet in the text placeholder (or text box), select that individual line.